kanisterio/kanister/CONTRIBUTING.md

 ### Submitting Pull Requests

-When submitting a pull request, it's important that you clearly communicate your intent, by clearly:
+When submitting a pull request, it's important that you communicate your intent, by clearly:

 1. describing the problem you are trying to solve with links to the relevant GitHub issues